-- 4.2 Braintree District Council has adopted a Core Strategy (2011) under the Local Development Framework System.
-Guidance for the District is also set out in the Local Plan Review 2005, and is relevant where it is still an adopted development policy for decision making. - 4.3 For the purposes of minerals and waste planning, Essex County Council are the responsible authority for producing a Minerals Local Plan and Waste Local Plan.
-The Essex and Southend-on-Sea Waste Local Plan was adopted in July 2017 and the Essex Minerals Local Plan was adopted in July 2014.
-When preparing the Braintree Local Plan, regard will need to be given to the strategies and policies contained within the Minerals and Waste Local Plans. - 4.4 Braintree District Council has submitted for examination a new two part Local Plan with a shared strategic Section 1 which is jointly prepared with the neighbouring authorities of Tendring and Colchester.
-The Section 2 Local Plan has also been submitted and sets out policies and proposals which relate to Braintree District only. - 4.5 The new Local Plan will set out how the Council plans for, and make decisions about, the future of towns, villages and countryside in the District.
-It will set out a strategy for the future development of the District, which is based on a clear and locally distinct vision.
-This vision should be developed with the involvement of the local community and there should be commitment by all relevant agencies to its delivery. - 4.6 There are a number of different types of planning documents that can be prepared as set out below.
+- 4.2 Braintree District Council has adopted a two part Local Plan called the Braintree District Local Plan (2022), which covers the period 2013 to 2033. - 4.3 For the purposes of minerals and waste planning, Essex County Council is the responsible authority for producing a Minerals Local Plan and Waste Local Plan.
+The Essex and Southend-on-Sea Waste Local Plan was adopted in July 2017 and the Essex Minerals Local Plan was adopted in July 2014, and is currently being reviewed.
+When preparing the Braintree Local Plan, regard will need to be given to the strategies and policies contained within the Minerals and Waste Local Plans. - 4.4 The new Local Plan sets out how the Council plans for, and make decisions about, the future of towns, villages and countryside in the District.
+It sets out a strategy for the future development of the District, which is based on a clear and locally distinct vision.
+This vision should be developed with the involvement of the local community and there should be commitment by all relevant agencies to its delivery. - 4.5 There are a number of different types of planning documents that can be prepared as set out below.